Cacti/plugin_thold/README.md

 * issue#316: Wrong color when baseline deviation type of threshold back to normal

+* issue#319: Thold duplicating tholds when two Graphs use the same Data Source
+*
 * issue#320: Thold Graph broken when name include single quote

 * issue#322: Standalone thresholds based on graph with serveral DS don't work for DS after the 1st one...